 Hunters who are not taking meat and/or horns/capes/antlers home with them on the airlines may donate any unwanted meat to the outfitter.
 We recommend Alaska Trophy Expediters (aktrophyexpediters.com) for those who prefer to have their trophies shipped, and if needed, the outfitter can assist with trophy transport to Anchorage at the end of the season.

-All hunts include 10 full hunting days, 1×1 guiding, all flights from the main lodge into the field, any necessary relocation during the hunt and meat fly out.
+All hunts include 1×1 guiding, all flights from the main lodge into the field, any necessary relocation during the hunt and meat fly out.